This program is eligible for the MnSCU Two-Year Occupational Grant Pilot Program. Click HERE for more information

 As guardians of our public water supplies, students learn the complex processes of obtaining water from its source, to treatment, to distribution, to collection, to treatment again on its journey back to the source.
 Through this process, students learn to identify, troubleshoot, and solve problems involved with the treatment of water in order to ensure safe drinking water for the public and preserve the environment through wastewater treatment.

-Students of this program are offered an AAS Degree or Diploma to meet their career objectives.
-Upon completion of either degree, successful students will be eligible to take the examinations for the State of Minnesota Water and Wastewater certifications.
+Successful students will be eligible to take the examinations for the State of Minnesota Water and Wastewater certifications.
 When students successfully pass the state exams, they will receive Class D Water and Wastewater certificates, which are required to operate water and wastewater treatment facilities for both public and private entities.

-Students may qualify for individual scholarships and extended internship opportunities while enrolled in the program.
-The Water Environment Technologies program is accredited by the Minnesota Department of Health and the Minnesota Pollution Control Agency.
+Accreditation Information: The Water Environment Technologies program is accredited by the Minnesota Department of Health and the Minnesota Pollution Control Agency.

 |Suggested Technical Studies Semester III *May term|